-With RCS, journeys are an inherent part of the technology.
+Two-way SMS has always been a great tool for businesses to use to connect with their customers; and now with RCS, these two-way journeys can be enhanced to help the recipient respond easier and quicker.
 By defining decision trees, complex user interactions can be crafted which provide end users with an ‘app-like’ experience while they are still within the Messages app, and without having to install or sign-up for any other software.

 With 2-way SMS, messages will commonly instruct users to reply Y/N, YES/NO/STOP or reply with a number 1-5 to do a specific action.
 Whilst this works, the customer reply must be sent in the exact format that the application is expecting otherwise they can’t be handled as expected.